thuylc/linkedin-oauth2/README.md

   look the same as hexgnu/linkedin.
 You should only have to swap out the Authentication and API client construction.
 * There is no more `consumer` object.
 Everything in OAuth 2.0 is centered around acquiring an **Access Token**.
-Use the new `LinkedIn::OAuth2` class to acquire the token.
+Use the new `LinkedInOauth2::OAuth2` class to acquire the token.
 * There is no more single `client` object.
-The equivalent is the `LinkedIn::API` object.
-The `LinkedIn::API` object only needs an access token to work
+The equivalent is the `LinkedInOauth2::API` object.
+The `LinkedInOauth2::API` object only needs an access token to work
 * Requests used to be done through an `OAuth::AccessToken` object.
-Now they are done through `LinkedIn::Connection`, which is a thin subclass of `Faraday::Connection`.
+Now they are done through `LinkedInOauth2::Connection`, which is a thin subclass of `Faraday::Connection`.
 This means that you have the full power and method signatures of Faraday at your disposal.